 These creamy spinach, corn and black bean enchiladas are such a crowd-pleasing TexMex dish!
-Easy to make and simple to scale up for meal prepping.
-Bonus: they are vegan, plant-based, oil-free and gluten-free.
+Easy to make and simple to scale up for company or meal prep.
+Bonus: they are vegan, plant-based and oil-free.

 Want to save this post?